HannahHealyQCA/1701QCA-Assessment1/replicationproject/replication.md

 Based on NASA's rotary hydroponic garden that provides astronauts with fresh produce whilst in orbit, The Green Wheel creates an optimal enviroment for house plants.
 Its circular design provides more space for plants and caters to the plant's light needs as it is arranged around a centre light source and the plants rotate around it.
 A water reservoir and a pump automatically waters the plants when needed.

 This project is similar to my chosen replication project as it also detects and fufills the needs of the plant.
 This project is much more advanced as it fufills all of the plants needs such as watering and sunlight rather than just watering.
+I was interested in this specific product as I enjoyed the rotating mechanisma nd the purpose of this.